Love and Death: Style

 Coming between Allen's Sleeper (1973) and Annie Hall (1977), Love and Death is in many respects an artistic transition between the two.
-Allen pays tribute to the humor of The Marx Brothers, Bob Hope and Charlie Chaplin throughout the film.
+Allen pays tribute to the humor of The Marx Brothers, Bob Hope and Charlie Chaplin throughout the film (for example, the opening narration, “How I got into this predicament, I’ll never know”, is a paraphrase of a punchline from Animal Crackers).

 The dialogue and scenarios parody Russian novels, particularly those by Dostoyevsky and Tolstoy, such as The Brothers Karamazov, Crime and Punishment, The Gambler, The Idiot and War and Peace.
 This includes a dialogue between Boris and his father in which each line alludes to, or is composed entirely of, Dostoyevsky titles.

 The use of Prokofiev on the soundtrack adds to the Russian flavor of the film.
 Prokofiev's "Troika" from the Lieutenant Kijé Suite is featured prominently, for the film's opening and closing credits and in selected scenes in the film when a "bouncy" theme is required.
 The battle scene is accompanied with music from Prokofiev's Alexander Nevsky cantata.
 Boris is marched to his execution to the "March" from Prokofiev's The Love for Three Oranges.
+The soundtrack is completed by Prokofiev’s Scythian Suite (it plays when the cannon comes loose) and excerpts from Mozart and Boccherini.

 Some of the humor is straightforward; other jokes rely on the viewer's awareness of classic literature or contemporary European cinema.
 For example, the final shot of Keaton is a reference to Ingmar Bergman's Persona.
 The sequence with the stone lions is a parody of Sergei Eisenstein's Battleship Potemkin, while the Russian battle against Napoleon's army heavily parodies the same film's "Odessa steps" sequence.
 Bergman's The Seventh Seal is parodied several times, including during the climax.